 No, no, this was a good thing!
 At least, as far as whale shark research is concerned.

 You see, very little is known about adult whale sharks.
-In part this is because of the depth range the sharks can cover (1 kilometre as far as we know – yes, that’s 1000 metres), so it is hard to work out where they even are after they leave the coastal zones where they spend their juvenile years.
+In part, this is because of the depth range the sharks can cover (1 kilometre as far as we know – yes, that’s 1000 metres deep), so it is hard to work out where they even are after they leave the coastal zones where they spend their juvenile years.

-They are also protected species in many nations, including the Maldives, so the types of research that you could do need to take restrictions into consideration.
+They are also a protected species in many nations, including the Maldives.
+This means that the types of research that you could do need to take some restrictions into consideration.
+For example, you can’t catch one to dissect.

-So as a consequence, there’s still a lot of unknowns.
+As a consequence, there’s still a lot of unknowns about whale shark biology.

 But when a whale shark dies naturally, and somehow washes up to a reef exposed to the surface, conveniently near a human city… well, it’s time for the MWSRP facilitators to rush out for samples before the decay sets in!

-(We volunteers were not involved in this though – which was perhaps a good thing from an odour perspective).
+(We volunteers were not involved in this though – which was perhaps a good thing.
+The carcass smelled to high heaven!)

 The captain of the Dhigurah crew

-So it was that I didn’t meet my facilitators at Dhigurah, but were on the same flight as them to Maamigili.
+So it was that I didn’t meet my facilitators at Dhigurah, but were actually on the same flight as them from Malé to Maamigili.

-One hundred years ago, she would have been the gentlewoman who had spent most of her life in the colonies.
-The one with the terribly on-trend chinoiserie room, except that unlike the fashionable set, she would not be copying the fashion to claim worldliness – but had genuinely lived it, and the room is furnished from things of her real life.
+One hundred years ago, she would have been the English gentlewoman who had spent most of her life in the colonies.
+The one with the terribly on-trend chinoiserie room, except that unlike the fashionable set, she would not be copying the fashion to claim worldliness – but had genuinely lived it, the room furnished with things from her real life.

 I could imagine her having a London room one day with a hanging Maldivian bed, artwork of whale sharks and the African savannah lying around – her own art.